replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 ## Limitations and Considerations

+- The snapshots feature is available only for licenses that have the Allow Snapshots feature enabled.

 - Snapshots are useful for rollback and disaster recovery scenarios.
 They are not intended to be used for application migration scenarios.

 - Only full snapshots are usable in disaster recovery scenarios.